-- Gifts: any gifts donated to the library become the property of the Highline College Foundation and will not be returned to the donors.
+Gifts: any gifts donated to the library become the property of the Highline College Foundation and will not be returned to the donors.
 Gift books will be considered using the same criteria as new materials and it is entirely up to the discretion and professional judgment of the library staff in determining if they will be added to the collection.
-Any gifts that are not added to the collection will be disposed of according to Washington State law. - Multiple Copies: as a rule, the library will not obtain multiple copies of the same edition of any title.
-Exceptions to the rule, based on librarians' judgment and on a case-by-case basis, are if the title is expected to have extended heavy use by the library's primary users or for inexpensive titles for special user populations (e.g. New Readers). - o Lost/Missing/Damaged Materials: will not be replaced as a matter of course but subjected to the criteria established for material selection. - Textbooks: the library will not purchase textbooks to support current course offerings.
-Exceptions may include noteworthy textbooks that provide an overview or insight into a subject area.
-Under such exceptions, the title is not being considered as a textbook. - Bibliographies: the library does not collect these, except as selection aids for collection development.
+Any gifts that are not added to the collection will be disposed of according to Washington State law.

+- Multiple Copies: as a rule, the library will not obtain multiple copies of the same edition of any title.
+Exceptions to the rule, based on librarians' judgment and on a case-by-case basis, are if the title is expected to have extended heavy use by the library's primary users or for inexpensive titles for special user populations (e.g. the ESOL Collection). - Lost/Missing/Damaged Materials: will not be replaced as a matter of course but subjected to the criteria established for material selection. - Textbooks / Course Packets / Required Class Readings: the library does not purchase textbooks, course packets, or other required readings materials to support current course offerings.
+The cost of purchasing such materials for all courses would be prohibitive.
+Additionally, selectively purchasing titles for some courses raises issues of fairness and equity for students in those courses for which the library did not purchase such materials. - Non-textbook type books being required for class readings and requested by faculty will only be added to the collection if meeting the stated General Criteria for Materials Selection in this policy.
+A print format book will be added to the Course Reserves collection while it is required reading.
+E-books purchased for required class readings will be available on a single user or a low multiple simultaneous user number) and accessed through the library online catalog. - Bibliographies: the library does not collect these, except as selection aids for collection development.